-- the holder gives the trustee written notice of a continuing event of default; - the holders of at least 25% in aggregate principal amount of such series of senior debt securities make a written request to the trustee to pursue the remedy in respect of such event of default; - the requesting holder or holders offer the trustee indemnity satisfactory to the trustee against any costs, liability or expense; - the trustee does not comply with the request within 60 days after receipt of the request and the offer of indemnity; and - during such 60-day period, the holders of a majority in aggregate principal amount of such series of senior debt securities do not give the trustee a direction that is inconsistent with the request.
+- the holder gives the trustee written notice of a continuing event of default; - the holders of at least 25% in aggregate principal amount of such series of senior debt securities make a written request to the trustee to pursue the remedy in respect of such event of default; - the requesting holder or holders offer the trustee indemnity satisfactory to the trustee against any costs, liability or expense; - the trustee does not comply with the request within 60 days after receipt of the request and the offer of indemnity; and - during such 60-day period, the holders of a majority in aggregate principal amount of such series of senior debt-securities do not give the trustee a direction that is inconsistent with the request.

-These limitations, however, do not apply to the right of any holder of a senior debt security to receive payment of the principal of and interest on such senior debt security in accordance with the terms of such debt security, or to bring suit for the enforcement of any such payment in accordance with the terms of such debt securities, which right shall not be impaired or affected without the consent of the holder.
+These limitations, however, do not apply to the right of any holder of a senior debt security to receive payment of the principal of and interest on such senior debt security in accordance with the terms of such debt security, or to bring suit for the enforcement of any such payment in accordance with the terms of such debt security, on or after the due date for the senior debt securities, which right shall not be impaired or affected without the consent of the holder.